 Don’t forget about the singles this Valentine’s Day!
 Offer a happy hour a few nights before Valentine’s Day to celebrate those still looking for their special someone.
 Offer a signature drink and play upbeat music to liven up the mood.
 If space allows, think about rearranging your tables in a way that makes conversation from table-to-table more comfortable.
 You could even incorporate a few games to help your guests get acquainted with one another.

 Discount for First 10 Couples to Make Valentine’s Day Reservation

 Reward the early birds who choose your restaurant as their Valentine’s Day destination by offering a discount to the first ten people to make a reservation.
 This discount could be a percentage off or a coupon for a free menu item.
-Guest management software is an easy way to manage these reservations and provide accurate wait times to those that don’t make an early reservation.
+A restaurant reservation system is an easy way to manage these reservations and provide accurate wait times to those that don’t make an early reservation.

 Customers will be using social media to search for the best Valentine’s Day restaurant promotions.
 Valentine’s Day is an excellent time to update your website and social media accounts with new photos and ensure all information (address, phone number, hours of operations, etc.) is up-to-date.
 Running boosted ads on Facebook can help get the word out about your Valentine’s Day promotions and specials.
 There are ads in all price ranges, and you will have the opportunity to get information about your specials in front of a targeted audience.